Alan Wake 2: Production

 With Epic as their publisher, Remedy began production on Alan Wake 2 in August 2019.
 According to Sam Lake, the game would be powered by Remedy's own Northlight Engine, which they used for Quantum Break and Control.
 Lake also stated that Alan Wake 2 would be a survival horror game, as opposed to Alan Wake, which Lake said was "an action game with horror elements", though he did not explain the difference between the two.
 Lake further added that players will not need to play the previous games in order to understand Alan Wake 2.
-The sequel continued to draw inspiration from the works of David Lynch, particularly Twin Peaks.
+The sequel continued to draw inspiration from the works of David Lynch.
 According to Lake, he sought influence specifically from the third season of Twin Peaks, whereas the first entry was influenced by earlier seasons.
 Also influential were more detective themes from works like SE7EN, The Silence of the Lambs, and True Detective, while literary influences included House of Leaves by Mark Z. Danielewski, Lunar Park by Bret Easton Ellis, The New York Trilogy by Paul Auster and Stephen King's The Dark Tower series, as well as his memoir On Writing: A Memoir of the Craft.
 Lake said that his approach to Alan Wake 2 was bolstered by the success of the film Everything Everywhere All At Once.

 Remedy confirmed the game would remain in the third-person perspective, and that both Ilkka Villi and Matthew Porretta would return to provide the appearance and the voice of Alan, respectively.
 Other cast include Melanie Liburd as the live-action and voice of Saga Anderson, David Harewood as both the live-action and voice of Mr. Door, James McCaffrey and Lake as the voice and live-action appearance of Alex Casey, respectively.
 Further, Alan Wake 2 includes cameos from characters in Control, including Jesse Faden (voiced by Courtney Hope), Dr. Darling (Porretta) and the mysterious janitor Ahti (Martti Suosalo).